USS Gato (SSN-615)

 The Gato is most often remembered for an accident on November 15, 1969, when she collided with the K-19, a Soviet submarine, in the Barents Sea.

-The ships were at a depth of about 200 feet, and while the accident destroyed the sonar and some of the torpedo tubes of the K-19, the USS Gato was not seriously damaged and could continue patrolling.
+The ships were at a depth of about 200 feet, and while the accident destroyed the K-19’s sonar and some of its torpedo tubes, the USS Gato was not seriously damaged and could continue patrolling.

 The Gato was hit around its nuclear reactor, but fortunately, it was well protected.
 However, the accident highlights how asbestos can be damaged in such instances, increasing the risks that crew members will be exposed.

-Most Navy ships, especially those built from the 1930s through the 1970s, were made using asbestos in many of their components and materials.
+Most Navy ships, especially those built from the 1930s through the 1970s, used asbestos in many of their components and materials.
 Asbestos was chosen for its ability to insulate against heat, protecting the crew from heat-generating equipment and pipes, and for its ability to fireproof, again protecting crew members.

-Fires on submarines can be particularly dangerous, so having materials to prevent or stop the spread of a fire was important.
-Some veterans who served on the USS Gato later described symptoms or received diagnoses related to asbestos exposure.
+Fires on submarines can be particularly dangerous, so it was important to have materials to prevent or stop the spread of fire.

 Wherever asbestos is used, the people working with and around it risk exposure.
 Any time the asbestos fibers are disturbed, from wear and tear, from maintenance, or in an accident, they can enter the air and be inhaled.

-Inhaling the fibers causes damage and illness in some people, but not others.
-Men on the Gato may have been at particular risk because they were in a confined space with poor ventilation.
+Inhaling the fibers causes damage and illness in some people but not others.
+Sailors on submarines were at particular risk of asbestos exposure because of the confined space with poor ventilation.

 The accident with the K-19 was an example of how the dangerous work in the Navy can be made more dangerous by the risk of asbestos exposure.
 The incident could have exposed or disturbed asbestos on the ship.
 Also at risk were any men who made repairs or installed asbestos components and materials in the USS Gato.